 Many subsequent ad hoc display groups eventually lead to the formation of the Bordonian Heritage Dancers.
 As with 'The Delights' their repertoire also showcased new dances John was choregraphing.
 The size of the troupe expanded to about 16 and their repertoire expanded to include dozens of medley's of John's 'lost' Bordonian dances.
 They also developed repertoire and wardrobe for Renaissance, Baroque, Regency and Victorian era shows.

 John Gardiner-Garden, the dance troupe artistic director, is well-respected for the rigour he brings to his historical research as well as the creativity he brings to his choreographies, presentations and productions.
-He has the knowledge of someone who is literate in every dance notation system from the 15th to the 19th century, possesses a library of over 200 historic dance manuals and has written 15 books on dance, while having the ability, borne out of a thousand engagements, to entertain and get complete novices to join in.
+He has the knowledge of someone who is literate in every dance notation system from the 15th to the 19th century, possesses a library of over 200 historic dance manuals and has written 15 books on dance, while having the ability, born out of a thousand engagements, to entertain and get complete novices to join in.

 For year-by-year pictures, programs and posters pertaining to past shows these dancers have been involved with see our Events pages.